qoneci/notify/README.md

 # example use
-first start the server and configure the intergration you like to use
+first start the server and configure the intergration you like to use.
+The follwing example will send two events one to slack and one to datadog. for slack it will send it to the `qoneci` org with the messame `foo bar` in channel `test`.
+For datadog it will send a event with title `info` message `foo bar` and alert level `info` and tags `testing:test`
 ```bash
 $ gunicorn notify.app:api
 ```